peterdurham/code-boost/content/blog/next-js-setup/index.md

 ### Why NextJS?

-Tools such as *create-react-app*, *parcel*, and *webpack* are **Client rendered** by default, and will not be optimized for Google's search engine crawlers.
+Most frontend build tools (i.e. create-react-app) are are **Client rendered** by default, and will not be optimized for Google's search engine crawlers.
 This problem has been solved by *NextJS* and *Gatsby*, which are currently the most popular build tools for **Server rendering** in React.
 Server rendering is useful for sites like stores or blogs to rank better in SEO by sending all metadata with the initial page load.

 ### NextJS Features